 Do I need to do anything before I attend the course?

-When you enrol in one of the cheesemaking courses we will email you information about making a few very simple cheeses before the course.
+When you enrol in one of the cheesemaking courses we will email you information about making a few very simple kinds of cheese before the course.
 This is an optional step before you attend.

 We have learnt that making some cheese before you attend helps learners to follow the cheesemaking course content better, as they have some understanding of the basics and are ready to pick up some of the finer points of cheesemaking.
 The amount of learning and knowledge you take away from the course will be greater if you have made (even the most simple) cheese beforehand.
 To make these types of cheese you will need to purchase some basic cheesemaking items.
 If you purchase the simple cheese kit from us, several easy to follow recipes are included.
 These cheeses can be made in your own home at your own pace, plus your fresh cheese will be a delicious reward after your learning.